-Tech has the power to get you out of trouble. it can also have the opposite effect as the following examples prove...
+Tech has the power to get you out of trouble.
+It can also land you in some serious hot water, as the following examples shall prove...

 You collar an Apple Genius and explain angrily that your phone simply stopped working.
 “It seems to have Toilet Duck inside it, Sir?” the overly smiley upstart replies.
 What?
 I don’t even own a toilet, mate, can you just give me a new one?
 One of those white ones if possible…

 2. “Your email went into my junk folder!”

 Nope, you’re just not a first XI kind of friend.

 3. “Dear Sir, please find attached my CV…”